seaRecord/srv-config/README.md

 You can add filePath of site into `nginx.conf`

 ```
+include /etc/nginx/site/*;
 ```

-And new a file under the `./site`, like:
+and then new a file under the `./site`, like:

 ```
 server {